National Work Zone Awareness Week 2021

 Facts About Work Zone Accidents

-The National Work Zone Safety Information Clearinghouse provides some devastating statistics about work zone accidents.
+The National Work Zone Safety Information Clearinghouse provides some statistics about work zone accidents.
 In 2019, there were 842 work zone fatalities across the country and 74 here in California.
-These numbers represent a significant increase from the previous three-year average of 66 deaths per year in California.
+These numbers represent a significant increase from the stateโ€™s previous three-year average of 66 deaths per year.
 Of the 842 fatalities nationwide, 135 were construction workers killed on the job.
 The remaining fatalities were drivers, passengers, pedestrians, and other road users who were simply in the wrong place at the wrong time.

 Why Are Work Zones So Dangerous?

 Several critical factors contribute to work zone accidents.
 First is the simple change in traffic patterns.
 If drivers do not know where to go, they are more likely to end up somewhere they should not be.
-The more confusing these changes are – or the more quickly they occur in the roadway – the more likely it is for accidents to occur.
+The more confusing these changes are, or the more quickly they occur in the roadway, the more likely it is for accidents to occur.
 This risk is why construction crews need to mark traffic detours and prepare the work zone before there are workers present.

-They could speed or trigger other drivers to anger.
-All of this increases the likelihood of an accident.
+Another critical danger is the way other drivers respond to a construction zone.
+If other motorists become impatient, they might become aggressive.
+They could speed around other cars or tailgate.
+All of this can potentially increase the likelihood of an accident.
 If you see another driver becoming aggressive in a work zone, the best practice is to let them go around you and stay clear of their vehicle.
-You don’t want to be anywhere nearby if that driver causes an accident.
+That way, you likely wonโ€™t be nearby if that driver causes an accident.

 What Drivers Can Do To Prevent Work Zone Accidents

 There are some very basic, simple steps that drivers can take to prevent work zone accidents.
-These simple steps not only save lives – but they are also part of your legal obligation to operate your vehicle with “reasonable prudence.”
+These simple steps can do more than just potentially save lives.
+They can also be part of your legal obligation to operate your vehicle with โ€œreasonable prudenceโ€.

-What Drivers Can Do To Prevent Work Zone AccidentsThe best way to prevent work zone accidents is to avoid these areas altogether.
+The best way to prevent work zone accidents is to avoid these areas altogether.
 Before leaving for a long road trip, check local traffic websites to determine if there are any road closures or detours on your route.
-Avoiding these routes can save you the time you might otherwise spend stuck in traffic and reduce your risk of being involved in a work zone accident.
+Avoiding these routes can save you the time you might otherwise spend stuck in traffic and reduce your risk of being injured in a work zone accident.

-Slowing down is not just a good idea – the law requires it.
+Slowing down is not just a good idea: the law requires it.
 The California Vehicle Code has a specific section that requires drivers to comply with posted speed limits in a work zone.
-This regulation is in addition to the basic requirement that all drivers use “reasonable prudence.”
-These laws mean that drivers must slow down when traffic conditions (such as detours and work zones) require it.
+This regulation is in addition to the basic requirement that all drivers use โ€œreasonable prudence.โ€ These laws mean that drivers must slow down when traffic conditions (such as detours and work zones) require it.

 Protecting Your Legal Rights After A Work Zone Accident

 The most important thing to do after an auto accident is to get immediate medical attention.
-Even if you do not think you were hurt, you should still find an urgent care facility or emergency department nearby and get a clean bill of health from a qualified medical professional.
+Even if you do not think you were hurt, you should still see a healthcare professional as soon as possible.
 Not all injuries show up right away.
-You could have life-threatening injuries (such as internal bleeding or a brain injury) that don’t appear for hours after an accident occurs.
+You could have life-threatening injuries (such as internal bleeding or a brain injury) that donโ€™t appear for hours after an accident occurs.
 By then, it could be too late for treatment.

 Injured In A Work Zone Accident?
 Call Arash Law To Speak To A California Car Accident Lawyer

-You don’t have to spend hours searching the internet for “work zone accident lawyers near me.”
-The best auto accident attorneys in California are right here at Arash Law.
-Our skilled car crash lawyers have decades of experience, and we have collected over 750 million dollars for clients across the state.
+If youโ€™re searching for โ€œwork zone accident lawyers near me.โ€ Our auto accident attorneys in California are ready to assist you.
+Our skilled car crash lawyers have decades of combined experience and have represented injured clients across the state.

 ABOUT THE AUTHOR